Enter your text here...

 Hippocrates, a Greek physician called the “Father of Medicine,” observed four distinct temperaments.
 He called them Choleric, Sanguine, Phlegmatic, and Melancholy.
 Christian authors Tim LaHaye and Florence Littauer popularized them.

 I am thankful for the Greek temperament names and the naming systems used by other tests.
-But they don't mean much to me unless I study and commit them to memory.
-Fortunately, not all naming systems are difficult to use.
+But they don't mean much to me unless I commit their names to memory.
+But fortunately, not all naming systems are difficult to use.

-Gary Smalley and John Trent made a user-friendly breakthrough when they started using common animal names.
+Gary Smalley and John Trent made a user-friendly breakthrough when they started using common animal names for the four temperaments.
 The terms Otter, Lion, Golden Retriever, and Beaver are fairly self-evident.
-(Who doesn't know that a lion is the king of all beasts and clearly in charge?)
-This easy-to-learn terminology makes the study accessible to all, because simple is good.
+(Who doesn't know that the lion is the king of beasts and clearly in charge?)
+This easy-to-learn terminology makes the study accessible to all, because simple is usually better.

 • Cholerics are strong and powerful leaders—like Lions.